RAC Limited

-RAC Limited, called The RAC, is a British automotive services company headquartered in Walsall, West Midlands.
+RAC Limited, trading as The RAC or simply RAC, is a British automotive services company headquartered in Walsall, England.
 Its principal services are roadside assistance and general insurance, and its subsidiaries include RAC Motoring Services Ltd, RAC Financial Services Ltd and RAC Insurance Limited.
 It was a private club owned by its members until sold in 1999, eventually acquired in 2014 and 2015 by GIC Private Limited and CVC Capital Partners.
 In 2022 Silver Lake acquired a stake in the group while leaving GIC and CVC as major stakeholders.

-The RAC's main competitors are The AA and Green Flag.
+The RAC's main competitors for roadside assistance and vehicle recovery are The AA and Green Flag.